Heeseung-Cho/XAI606-AvatarGAN/README.md

 1. Change `root_path` in `config.json`.
 It specifies where is `datasets` which contains the datasets.
 2. Run `wandb login` to use wandb to get the report
 3. Run `python3 train.py --wandb --run_name <RUN_NAME>` or `python3 train.py --no-wandb`
-4. To launch an agent with a sweep configuration of wandb in bg from ssh `nohup wandb agent --count <RUN_NUMBERS> stevramos/avatar_image_generator/<SWEEP_ID> &`

-  You can see the Weights & Biases report here: https://wandb.ai/stevramos/avatar_image_generator
+  You can see the Weights & Biases report here: https://wandb.ai/choheeseung/avatar_image_generator

   This is the implementation of [our project](https://madewithml.com/projects/1233/generating-avatars-from-real-life-pictures/) created for the Made With ML Data Science Incubator (deprecated).